watson-intu/self-docs/workshops-devcon/Workshop3-CreatingAnEmotionAgent/lab-docs/workshop_3.md

 **Congratulations!** You just built all the functions required for the emotion agent.
 This process created the `libworkshop_three_plugin.dylib` in the **intu/self-sdk-master/bin/mac** directory.

-In the next task, you will update the `body.json` file also located in the **intu/self-sdk-master/bin/mac/etc/profile** directory to include the new plugin so that Intu can use it.

 ## 4. Configuring your Intu instance to include the emotion agent